|Ansible Information Home|

 Since its emergence long ago in 1985 when MS-DOS still stalked the primaeval swamps, Ansible Information has come up with an awful lot of small software items – for our own use, for one-off customer needs, for computer brands now consigned to the dustbin of history, and just for fun.
 Selections from our former software range can be downloaded here.
 Terms and conditions?
 This stuff is free, not for resale, and may not be placed on other web or FTP sites, or compilation disks, CDs or DVDs, without our explicit permission.
 If passed on, the software must not be modified.
 Please don't ask for technical support.
 Should you find any of these items useful or fun, feel free to make an optional donation.

 To download, select the appropriate link and tell your browser to save rather than display the file.
 ZIP files should be expanded with PKUNZIP or WinZip on older Windows/DOS systems; Windows XP and presumably later versions will handle them automatically.
-Unzip Windows programs into a folder other than C:\Program Files (for example, C:\Ansible) to avoid difficulties with over-fussy security in Windows Vista and Windows 7.
+Unzip Windows programs into a folder other than C:\Program Files (for example, C:\Ansible) to avoid difficulties with over-fussy security in Windows Vista, Windows 7 and later versions.

 PCs and Compatibles

-- A.I.Q. for Windows, the famous generator of bizarrely "random" text – see separate page.
+- A.I.Q. for Windows, the famous generator of bizarrely "random" text – see linked page.

-- Grease for Windows – see separate page.
+- Grease for Windows – see linked page.

-- APE Plus, the Ansible Apricot Emulator – see separate page.
+- APE Plus, the Ansible Apricot Emulator – see linked page.

 - BEAST.ZIP ... is just for fun.
 It was written to spoof mystic numerological connections like the awesome discovery that, using a cipher table in which A=100, B=101, C=102 (etc), the letters of HITLER add to 666, Number of the Beast.
 BEAST.EXE is a Windows 3.x application which also runs under Windows 95 and will attempt to construct ancient, mystic and vaguely plausible cipher tables linking any name with 666 or any other number (e.g. a "significant" link between a name and some year or other can usually be fudged up).
 Full Help file included.